-Alluvial soil: A deposit of sand, mud, etc. formed by flowing water, or the sedimentary matter deposited thus within recent times, especially in the valleys of large rivers.
+Alluvial soil: A deposit of sand, mud, etc. formed by flowing water, or the sedimentary matter deposited thus Alluviai Soli. within recent times, especially in the valleys of large rivers.
 Aquifer An aquifer is an underground layer of water-bearing permeable rock, rock fractures or unconsolidated materials e.g. gravel, sand, or silt, that contains and transmits groundwater.
 Base flow: Long-term flow in a river that continues after storm flow has passed.
 Catena A sequence of soils of similar age, derived from similar parent material, and occurring under similar macroclimatic condition, but having different characteristics due to variation in relief and drainage.
 Catchment: The area where water is collected by the natural landscape, where all rain and run-off water ultimately flow into a river, wetland, lake, and ocean or contributes to the groundwater system.
 Chroma: The relative purity of the spectral colour which decreases with increasing greyness.
 Evapotranspiration The process by which water is transferred from the land to the atmosphere by evaporation from the soil and other surfaces and by transpiration from plants.
 Fluvial: Resulting from water movement.
-Gleying: A soil process resulting from prolonged soil saturation which is manifested by the presence of neutral Groundwater: grey, bluish or greenish colours in the soil matrix.
-Subsurface water in the saturated zone below the water table.
-Hydromorphic soil: A soil that in its undrained condition is saturated or flooded long enough to develop anaerobic riyuromorpine son. conditions favouring the growth and regeneration of hydrophytic vegetation (vegetation adapted to living in anaerobic soils).
+Gleying: A soil process resulting from prolonged soil saturation which is manifested by the presence of neutral grey, bluish or greenish colours in the soil matrix.
+Groundwater: Subsurface water in the saturated zone below the water table.
+Hydromorphic soil: A soil that in its undrained condition is saturated or flooded long enough to develop anaerobic conditions favouring the growth and regeneration of hydrophytic vegetation (vegetation adapted to living in anaerobic soils).
 Hydro period Duration of saturation or inundation of a wetland system.
 Hydrology: The study of the occurrence, distribution and movement of water over, on and under the land surface.
-Hydromorphy: A process of gleying and mottling resulting from the intermittent or permanent presence of excess Laterna March March water in the soil profile.
-Intermittent flow: Mottles: Flows only for short periods.
-Soils with variegated colour patterns are described as being mottled, with the "background colour" wotties. referred to as the matrix and the spots or blotches of colour referred to as mottles.
-Pedology The branch of soil science that treats soils as natural phenomena, including their morphological, 0, physical, chemical, mineralogical and biological properties, their genesis, their classification and their geographical distribution.
-Perched water The upper limit of a zone of saturation that is perched on an unsaturated zone by an impermeable table: layer, hence separating it from the main body of groundwater.
+Hydromorphy: A process of gleying and mottling resulting from the intermittent or permanent presence of excess water in the soil profile.
+Intermittent flow: Flows only for short periods.
+Mottles: Soils with variegated colour patterns are described as being mottled, with the "background colour" referred to as the matrix and the spots or blotches of colour referred to as mottles.
+Pedology The branch of soil science that treats soils as natural phenomena, including their morphological, physical, chemical, mineralogical and biological properties, their genesis, their classification and their geographical distribution.
+Perched water table: The upper limit of a zone of saturation that is perched on an unsaturated zone by an impermeable layer, hence separating it from the main body of groundwater.
 Runoff Surface runoff is defined as the water that finds its way into a surface stream channel without infiltration into the soil and may include overland flow, interflow and base flow.
-Swelling clay: Clay minerals such as the smectites that exhibit interlayer swelling when wetted, or clayey soils onoming only. which, on account of the presence of swelling clay minerals, swell when wetted and shrink with cracking when dried.
-Vadose zone The unsaturated zone between the ground surface and the water table (groundwater level) within a soil profile.
-Watercourse: In terms of the definition contained within the National Water Act, a watercourse means: A river or spring; A patient labour all which water flavor regularly or intermitted that A natural channel which water flows regularly or intermittently; A western domestic light which water flower and A wetland, dam or lake into which, or from which, water flows; and Any collection of water which the Minister may, by notice in the Gazette, declare to be a Any collection of water which the Minister may, by holice in the Gazette, declare to be a watercourse; and a reference to a watercourse includes, where relevant, its bed and banks
+Swelling clay: Clay minerals such as the smectites that exhibit interlayer swelling when wetted, or clayey soils eneming endy. which, on account of the presence of swelling clay minerals, swell when wetted and shrink with cracking when dried.
+Vadose zone The unsaturated zone between the ground surface and the water table (groundwater level) within a Wataraa soil profile.
+Watercourse: In terms of the definition contained within the National Water Act, a watercourse means: A river or spring; A natural channel which water flows regularly or intermittently; A wetland, dam or lake into which, or from which, water flows; and Any collection of water which the Minister may, by notice in the Gazette, declare to be a watercourse; and a reference to a watercourse includes, where relevant, its bed and banks